rockyboyyang/hangman/README.md

 - Guessing the word or letter incorrectly will add a body part and thus penalize the user.

+- When guessing, it is not case sensitive!

 - A letter that has been guessed will not allowed to be guessed anymore.